teejaydub/cribbage/README.md

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.
+  * Convert to floating-point weights.
+  * Parallelize this, so it can run over multiple processors at once.

 * Work on determining which heuristics are most powerful/helpful.